Martchus/PKGBUILDs/README.md

 Note that windeployqt needed to be enabled by the official/regular `qt6-tools` package but would likely not work very well anyways.
-Using the static libraries or mxdeployqt might be an alternative for windeployqt.
+Using the static libraries or mxedeployqt might be an alternative for windeployqt.

 ### Static plugins and CMake
 Qt 5 initially didn't support it so I added patches to make it work.
 After Qt 5